-In accordance with Article V, Section 1, of the Minnesota Counties Computer Cooperative Bylaws, the following supplemental rules and regulations governing the business of JIC are promulgated.
+In accordance with Article V, Section 1, of the Minnesota Counties Computer Cooperative Bylaws, the following supplemental rules and regulations governing the business of the IFS User Group are promulgated.

-Joint IFS Committee (JIC)
+Article I Purpose

+Section 1.
+Purpose

+The IFS User Group and Advisory Committee exist to collectively oversee the Integrated Financial System, hereafter referred to as IFS or IFS/IFSpi, financial software system collectively owned by IFS Users that are members of IFS User Groups that agree to cooperate for the purpose of providing coordination, ensuring continuity of software maintenance and county financial operations using IFS.
+The purpose of these Rules and Regulations is to define the manner in which the IFS User Group and Advisory Committee shall operate, the rights, privileges and obligations of each IFS User Group and their respective members to the IFS Advisory Committee, to provide direction to the staff of MnCCC and to conduct business necessary to the operation of the IFS User Group and Advisory Committee as directed by the elected representatives serving on the IFS Advisory Committee.

+Section 2.
+Mission

-Mission: To develop and maintain integrated data systems that support agencies in complying with the duties and obligations of auditor/treasurer and health and human services departments, and to be in a position to exchange information with our partners.
+The mission of the IFS User Group is to develop and maintain integrated data systems that support agencies in complying with the duties and obligations of auditor/treasurer and health and human services departments, and to be in a position to exchange information with its partners.

+Section 3.
+Vision

-Vision: Create, implement and enhance an effective and efficient financial software system through active cooperation of the membership.
+The vision of the IFS User Group is to create, implement, and enhance an effective and efficient financial software system through active cooperation of the membership.

-JIC shall:
+Section 4.
+Responsibilities

+The IFS User Group and Advisory Committee shall:

 Provide direction to the MnCCC Executive Committee regarding vendor selection and vendor contracts

 Determine and approve modifications or enhancements to existing software applications

 Identify the need for and requirements of new applications

 Conduct business necessary to the operation of the group

 Share financial obligations and ownership as defined in Bylaws

 Share knowledge

 Sustain membership

 Ensure compliance with rules and regulations related to financial data

 Improve efficiencies for users

 Participate in the administration and functions necessary to sustain the group and software systems

-Develop software systems to meet the needs of JIC and all IFS users
+Develop software systems to meet the needs of the IFS Advisory Committee and all IFS users

 Actively solicit representation and input from all members

 Maintain integrity of the software

-Article I Purpose

-The Joint IFS Committee, hereafter referred to as JIC, exists to collectively oversee the Integrated Financial System, hereafter referred to as IFS or IFS/IFSpi, financial software system collectively owned by IFS Users that are members of IFS User Groups that agree to cooperate for the purpose of providing coordination, ensuring continuity of software maintenance and county financial operations using IFS.
-The purpose of these JIC Rules and Regulations is to define the manner in which JIC shall operate, the rights, privileges and obligations of each IFS User Group and their respective members to JIC, to provide direction to the staff of MnCCC and to conduct business necessary to the operation of JIC as directed by the elected representatives serving on JIC.

 Article II Definitions

-JIC shall mean the Joint IFS Committee.

-IFS/IFSpi shall mean the financial software system collectively owned and managed through JIC.
+IFS/IFSpi shall mean the financial software system collectively owned and managed through the IFS User Group

-IFS User Group shall mean all IFS Users.
+IFS User Group shall mean all IFS Users

-JIC Representatives shall mean individuals elected to represent the IFS User Group on JIC.
-Representatives will be make up of regional and at large representatives that represent health/human services and finance/auditor/treasurer offices.
+Representatives shall mean individuals elected to represent the IFS User Group on the IFS Advisory Committee.
+Representatives will be made up of regional and at-large representatives that represent health and human services and finance/auditor/treasurer offices

-JIC Members shall mean JIC Representatives and ex officio members
+Members shall mean the IFS Advisory Committee Representatives and ex officio members

-Change/Enhancement Requests shall mean requests to modify and/or enhance IFS.
+Change/Enhancement Requests shall mean requests to modify and/or enhance IFS

-Development Project shall mean significant changes that would go beyond the scope and/or funding available through the services agreements in effect at the time of the Development Project.
+Development Project shall mean significant changes that would go beyond the scope of and/or funding available through the services agreements in effect at the time of such project

-Enhancement Fund shall mean funds being held by MnCCC under the direction of JIC.
+Enhancement Fund shall mean funds being held by MnCCC under the direction of the IFS Advisory Committee

 Regions and Region Representatives.
-JIC and the IFS User Group will use the already establish MnCCC Regions.
+The IFS Advisory Committee and the IFS User Group will use the already established MnCCC Regions to elect representatives from across the state of Minnesota to represent the various needs and concerns of the User Group

 Article III Organization and Structure

 Section 1.
+Operation

-The IFS User Group shall conduct business in accordance with the JIC Rules & Regulations and negotiated agreements on behalf of the group.
+The IFS User Group shall conduct business in accordance with these Rules & Regulations and negotiated agreements on behalf of the group.
 Individual members or groups may contract separately with vendors for installation, training and other support services on